-Despite the moderate to high demand for water in 2018-19, it may not be feasible to target the spawning of native fish flow specialists in the Macquarie River using environmental water.
-The flow rates required to target native fish flow specialists become particularly difficult to operationalise during dry conditions as are currently being experienced.
-Additionally, monitoring over a number of years has not found evidence that flow specialist fish species have spawned, so there is still some uncertainty about whether this group spawns in the Macquarie.
-However, providing connection to source populations is important, and large freshes improve productivity and provide opportunities for movement (and can be a trigger for spawning if temperatures are right).
-Therefore, augmenting natural freshes may be a target this year or next, depending on water availability and the capacity to build on rain triggered events.
+Despite the high to critical demand for water in 2019-20, it is unlikely to be feasible to target the spawning of native fish flow specialists in the Macquarie River using environmental water.
+Irrespective of the lack of water available for delivery, the flow rates required to target native fish flow specialists become particularly difficult to operationalise during dry conditions without contributions from tributary inflows.
+Additionally, monitoring over a number of years has not found evidence that flow specialist fish species have spawned, so there is still uncertainty about whether this group spawns in the Macquarie.
+However, providing connection to source populations like the Barwon River is important, and large freshes improve productivity and provide opportunities for movement (and can be a trigger for spawning if temperatures are right).

-When available, supplementary entitlements managed by the Commonwealth may be used to contribute to meeting environmental demands and to build on the benefits of naturally triggered flow events in the system.
+When available, supplementary entitlements (Commonwealth and NSW) may be used to contribute to meeting environmental demands and to build on the benefits of naturally triggered flow events in the Macquarie system.

-Any watering actions that contribute to maintaining waterbird habitat or support waterbird breeding within the Macquarie catchment may also benefit waterbird populations more broadly (e.g. via waterbird flyways across the Lachlan, Murrumbidgee, mid-Murray, Gwydir, Namoi and Border Rivers catchments).
+Any watering actions in the Macquarie Marshes would contribute to maintaining waterbird habitat and may support breeding under suitable conditions.
+This would also benefit waterbird populations more broadly (e.g. via waterbird flyways across the Lachlan, Murrumbidgee, mid-Murray, Gwydir, Namoi and Border Rivers catchments).